What’s the value in a logo?

 Some articles try to address the why behind the logo change, but no one talks about if the changes are working.

-We sought a more objective answer.
+In 2016, we made an study to seek a more objective answer.
 Since we have the power of a visual engagement platform, we were able to break down the differences in brand recognition and recall, and see how logo changes affected perceptions.

 Regardless of how you feel about your favorite company’s logo change, this article will breakdown original research on how the brands you know and trust are really performing.